Space startup Firefly valued at over $2 billion in latest funding round

 The startup is preparing for its first mission to the moon, dubbed Blue Ghost, as part of NASA's Commercial Lunar Payload Service initiative later this year.

-Texas-based Firefly makes small and medium launch vehicles for commercial launches to the earth's orbit.

-The Series D funding round included existing investors as well as new entities including GiantLeap Capital and Human Element.
+The Series D funding round at Firefly included existing investors as well as new entities, including GiantLeap Capital and Human Element.

+Firefly intends to utilize the fresh capital to enhance the market reach of its Elytra spacecraft, transition to full-scale production of its Alpha rocket, and expedite the hardware qualification for newly developing vehicles.

+The company said it was simultaneously preparing for multiple launches of the Alpha rocket under contracts with Lockheed Martin, L3Harris and NASA, among others, while collaborating with Northrop Grumman to develop a medium launch vehicle.